crizzo-ias/archivesspace_ui/README.md

-﻿# archivesspace_uiThe customizations needed by IAS for the ArchivesSpace Public User Interface## Initial cut:- change color themes- remove repositories from browse- remove repository in breadcrumbs
+﻿﻿﻿# archivesspace_uiThe customizations needed by IAS for the ArchivesSpace Public User Interface## Initial cut:- change color themes- remove repositories from browse- remove repository in breadcrumbs- change internal navigation look- move collection organization in Resource to left side